co-demos/datapatch-front/README.md

 npm run dev
 ```

-You should have somethiing like this :
+You should have something like this :

 ![screenshot-landing](./docs/statics/screenshot-front-landing-1.png)